JonMS95/C_Server_Socket/README.md

 ```

 The amount of input parameters can be a bit astonishing, but please keep in mind it has been designed this way to
 provide maximum optionality so each developer can customize its usage as much as possible.
-Here is a list of the meaning of each input parameters:
+Here is a list of the meaning of each input parameter:
 * **server_port**: specifies the port the server is meant to listen to
 * **max_conn_num**: maximum number of connections /clients
 * **concurrent**: specifies whether or not could those connections be parallel